-Most people are in the hospital for 5 to 7 days after having a total pancreatectomy but this will depend on the exact surgery that is done.
+Most people are in the hospital for 5 to 7 days after having a total pancreatectomy, but this depends on the exact surgery that’s done.

 Is it normal to feel tired?

-Yes, feeling tired (fatigue) is common after surgery, and may last for 6 to 8 weeks.
-This will improve slowly over time.
+Yes, feeling tired (fatigue) is common after surgery.
+The fatigue may last for 6 to 8 weeks, but it will improve slowly over time.
 Try to increase your activity level every day to help manage your fatigue.
 Get up, get dressed, and walk.
-You may need a nap during the day, but try to stay out of bed as much as possible so you will sleep at night.
+You may need a nap during the day, but try to stay out of bed as much as possible so you can sleep at night.

 Can I shower?

 The location of your incision will depend on the type of surgery you had.
-It is normal to have numbness of the skin below the incision because some of the nerves were cut; this sensation will lessen over time.
+It’s normal for the skin below the incision to feel numb, because some of the nerves were cut.
+The numbness will go away over time.

-- By the time you are ready to leave the hospital, your surgical incision will have begun to heal.
+- By the time you’re ready to leave the hospital, your surgical incision will have begun to heal.

 - You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.

-- If any liquid is draining from your incision, you should write down the amount and color.
+- If any fluid is draining from your incision, you should write down the amount and color.
 Call your doctor’s office and speak with the nurse about any drainage from your incision.

 Change your bandages at least once a day and more often if they become wet with drainage.
 When there is no longer any drainage coming from your incision, they can be left uncovered.

-If you go home with Steri-Strips on your incision, they will loosen and fall off by themselves.
-If they haven’t fallen off within 10 days, you may remove them.
+If you have Steri-Strips or Dermabond on your incision, they’ll loosen and fall or peel off on their own.
+If they haven’t fallen off after 10 days, you can take them off.

 How will my diet change after my surgery?

 You will need to follow a diabetic diet.
 A balanced diet will help keep your blood sugar levels within your target range.
-Your healthcare team will have discussed your diet with you.
+Your healthcare team will discuss your diet with you.
 If you have any questions, you can reach your dietitian at 212-639-7312.

-You may have a lack of appetite after your surgery.
+You may not have an appetite after your surgery.
 Try to eat small amounts of your favorite foods often throughout the day.
-It is important that you do not skip entire meals because this could cause hypoglycemia (low blood sugar).
-Hypoglycemia can be very serious if it is not treated.
+It’s important that you don’t skip entire meals, because this could cause hypoglycemia (low blood sugar).
+Hypoglycemia can be very serious if it isn’t treated.
 Symptoms of hypoglycemia include feeling faint, problems seeing, headache, shakiness, sweating, and a fast, forceful heartbeat.